-What is Gabi (Taro) root vegetable?
-The Taro root crop, or in scientific terms, the ‘Colocasia esculenta’ is a widely cultivated species from the Arum family (Araceae).
-A tropical herbaceous plant that is native to Southeast Asia, where it’s seen as a staple crop, these grow to around 5 feet tall, with the whole root crop, large leaves, and roots being edible and used in some traditional dishes in the Philippines.
+Gabi (Taro) root vegetable is a edible root of a tropical herbaceous plant that is native to Southeast Asia, where it’s seen as a staple crop, these grow to around 5 feet tall, with the whole root crop, large leaves. it is popular in south east Asia, Philippines and India.
+It is used in some traditional dishes in the Philippines.
 The taro plant has a mildly sweet, nutty, with a warm vanilla undertone taste, popularly modernized and turned into a milk tea flavor and found in many cultural dishes in Asia.

 A Short Introduction

 The Taro vegetable, pronounced ‘taa-row’ are called “the potato of the tropics” and is seen as one of the earliest cultivated plants.
 The term ‘taro’ was borrowed from the Ploynesian word ‘talo’, which then got changed in time from widespread correspondence, but the crop is has many names depending on the country and region for example the Philippines calls it ‘gabi’ in Tagalog, but in other regions it’s called ‘aba’ or ‘apay’.
 In Hindi it’s ‘arbī’, Chinese ‘yù’ or ‘yùtou’, ‘saonjo’ in Madagascar, and ‘dasheen’ in Trinidad.

 It is not a substitute for potatoes, however it’s actually healthier than the potato with all the healthy starch and nutrients lacking from the former.
 Almost all the parts of the taro plant is edible, from the roots to the downward pointing heart-shaped leaves once cooked.
 Though they are considered poisonous if eaten raw.